TooTall18T/tool_length_probe/README.md

 ---
 ## Range of function
-The subroutine is used to measure tools on a stationary tool length probe in LinuxCNC with the GUI Probe Basic or other GUIs.
+The subroutine is used to measure tools after a manual tool change on a stationary tool length probe in LinuxCNC with the GUI Probe Basic or other GUIs.
+Its included a user tab for Probe Basic.
 It doesn't matter whether the measurement is started manually or automatically from the milling program.
 There are optional settings for the process that extend the functionality of the original subroutine.

 The machine is automatically freed and moves to the tool change point.
 After confirming that the tool has been changed, the machine measures the tool and, if necessary, automatically returns to the starting point.